adaptingadapting/Holberton-SpeedrunAllChecksPercent/5redirections_and_filters/README.md

 task 1 was trickier before, but i had to do it for the mock interview

 task 2 ive used cat quite a bit these last three months, i will do it once more

+task 3 just add one argument to task 2